jlbaez/ha-pseg/README.md

 # PSEG Long Island Home Assistant Integration

-A Home Assistant integration for PSEG Long Island that provides automated energy usage data collection and statistics updates using a dedicated automation addon.
+A Home Assistant integration for PSEG NJ that provides automated energy usage data collection and statistics updates using a dedicated automation addon.

 ## 🚀 **Architecture Overview**

 This integration uses a **two-component approach**:

-1. **PSEG Long Island Automation Addon**: Handles automated login, reCAPTCHA bypass, and cookie management
+1. **PSEG NJ Automation Addon**: Handles automated login, reCAPTCHA bypass, and cookie management
-2. **PSEG Long Island Integration**: Lightweight component that fetches energy data using the addon's authentication
+2. **PSEG NJ Integration**: Lightweight component that fetches energy data using the addon's authentication

 ### **How It Works:**